 The problem is, regardless of their political ideology, Trump is now putting people who are grossly under qualified in positions of significant power.

-Another outstanding example is Pete Hegseth, who Trump has selected to serve as his Secretary of Defense.
-To be fair to Hegseth, he is a veteran who experienced combat in both Iraq and Afghanistan.
-However, by no means does that make him qualified to be the Secretary of Defense.
+Another outstanding example is Pete Hegseth, who Trump has selected to serve as his secretary of defense.
+To be fair to Hegseth, Hegseth is a veteran who experienced combat in both Iraq and Afghanistan.
+But, by no means does that make him qualified to be the secretary of defense.

-Some readers are probably thinking, “Well, how did Trump select a random veteran to fill this very important position?”
+Some readers are probably thinking — how did Trump select a random veteran to fill this very important position?

 The answer is simple.
-After Hegseth’s military career died down (he is still in the Minnesota Army National Guard), he started a new career as a political pundit on television for Fox News.
-A political pundit has been selected to be the next United States Secretary of Defense.
+After Hegseth’s military career died down — though, he is still in the Minnesota Army National Guard — he started a new career as a political pundit on television for Fox News.
+A political pundit has been selected to be the next U.S. secretary of defense.

 Even staunch MAGA Republicans have decried Gaetz in the past.
-Republican Sen. Markwayne Mullin of Oklahoma publicly denounced Gaetz in 2023 for showing videos of his sexual encounters on the house floor.
+Sen. Markwayne Mullin, R-Okla., publicly denounced Gaetz in 2023 for showing videos of his sexual encounters on the house floor.

 “This is the guy that the media didn’t give the time of day to after he was accused of sleeping with an underaged girl, and there’s a reason why no one in the conference came and defended him because we had all seen the videos he was showing on the House floor,” Mullin said in an interview with CNN in 2023.